-At our San Diego veterinary hospital, we provide complete dental care for your pet, from basics such as dental exams, teeth cleanings and polishing, to dental x-rays and surgeries.
+At our San Diego veterinary hospital, we provide complete pet dental care for your cat or dog, from basics such as dental exams, teeth cleanings and polishing, to dental x-rays and surgeries.

 We also make a point of providing dental health education to pet owners about home dental care for their pets.

 Dental Surgery in San Diego

 We understand that finding out that your pet needs dental surgery can be overwhelming.
 We strive to make this process as stress-free as possible, for you and for your pet.